-The Office of Children, Youth and Families (OCYF); the Statewide Adoption and Permanency Network (SWAN) prime contractor; and the Pennsylvania Child Welfare Resource Center’s Independent Living Project are pleased to announce the agenda for the 2017 SWAN/Independent Living (IL) Summer Statewide Meeting, which will be held June 27–28, 2017, at Kalahari Resorts & Conventions in Pocono Manor, Pennsylvania.
-SWAN affiliates are required to attend quarterly meetings.
-We also invite and encourage each county children and youth agency to attend, including caseworkers, supervisors and administrators.
+The Office of Children, Youth and Families (OCYF); the Statewide Adoption and Permanency Network (SWAN) prime contractor; and the Pennsylvania Child Welfare Resource Center’s Independent Living Project are pleased to announce the agenda for the 2019 SWAN/Independent Living (IL) Summer Statewide Meeting, which will be held June 11-12 at Kalahari Resorts & Conventions in Pocono Manor, Pennsylvania.
+SWAN affiliates are required to attend quarterly and statewide meetings.
+We also invite and encourage caseworkers, supervisors and administrators from each county children and youth agency to attend.

-Following the general session, we are pleased to offer a comprehensive agenda of six concurrent sessions.
-In addition, six different concurrent sessions will be offered on the morning of June 28, 2017.
+We are pleased to offer a comprehensive agenda of six concurrent sessions following the general session on Tuesday, June 11 and an additional five concurrent sessions on the morning of Wednesday, June 12.
 Please review the session descriptions accompanying the registration form.

 Carrie Keiser, Supervisor

 cc: Judith C. Damiano, M.S., Family Design Resources and SWAN Program Administrator